-- Scented soaps, shampoos, lotions, oils, and laundry detergents, or those which use harsh chemicals or dyes
+- Scented soaps, shampoos, lotions, oils, and laundry detergents, or those using harsh chemicals or dyes

-- Steroid creams, including over the counter hydrocortisone cream, unless they’ve been prescribed or recommended by your child’s pediatrician
+- Steroid creams, including over-the-counter hydrocortisone cream, unless prescribed or recommended by your child’s pediatrician

-- Diapers that are too small or too tight, which prevent skin from breathing properly
+- Diapers that are too small or too tight, and which prevent skin from breathing properly

 - Introducing new foods, which can trigger digestive upset or skin sensitivity